Irreligion in Pakistan: History

 Islam is the official religion of Pakistan, and has been since the formation of the modern Pakistani state.
 While freedom of religion is guaranteed in Pakistan, atheists are not protected under the constitution.
 There are minority populations of Hindus, Sikhs, Ahmaddiyas, and Christians in Pakistan today, however atheism is not an option in the census.
 Many of the non-Muslim populations living in Pakistan have remained there since the Partition of India and Pakistan.
-Muhammad Ali Jinnah, the founder of Pakistan, wanted the country to be an Islamic, Quranic state, which it was until 1955, when the government adopted the Pakistani constitution, making it an Islamic Republic.
+According to these individuals Muhammad Ali Jinnah, the founder of Pakistan, wanted the country to be a secular state, heavily inspired by Mustafa Kemal Atatürk of Turkey, but in 1956 the government adopted the Pakistani constitution, making it an Islamic republic.
 Most of the atheists in Pakistan are those who have decided to leave Islamic teachings, rather than being born into atheism.

 Irreligious movements have picked up momentum only in recent history, especially since the birth of the internet, where Pakistani atheists have been able to publicly voice their concerns on forums and websites anonymously.
 Blasphemy in Pakistan has been an issue for years, and there have been many instances of murders against victims who have been accused, before they have been officially charged.
 Currently, there are over 80 people in Pakistan on death row for blasphemy.

 Legal status, rights, and laws

-Atheism is against the law in Pakistan, and it is among thirteen countries where the theological position carries the death penalty.
+Blasphemy is against the law in Pakistan, and it is among thirteen countries where it carries the death penalty.
 The blasphemy laws have been part of the Pakistani constitution since its adoption, but were made more severe under General Zia-ul-Haq's administration, between 1980 and 1986.
-Section 295C of the Pakistani penal code mandates death as a penalty for:"Use of derogatory remarks, spoken, written, directly or indirectly, etc. defiles the name of Muhammad or other Prophet(s)"Pakistan recently passed a cyber crime law, making posting blasphemous content online illegal, and punishable by death.
+Section 295C of the Pakistani penal code mandates death as a penalty for:"Use of derogatory remarks, spoken, written, directly or indirectly, etc. [that] defiles the name of Muhammad or other Prophet(s)"Pakistan recently passed a cyber crime law, making posting blasphemous content online illegal, and punishable by death.
 This law is being applied to its full extent, with the government posting advertisements in newspapers urging citizens to report others that may be promoting atheism anonymously.
 There are several worries that come from the implementation of the bill, including the loss of several rights, including the freedom of religion.
 The bill is far-reaching, including the ability for the government to work with any foreign governments or agencies in order to track down individuals who may be posting blasphemous content.

 Demographics

 It is hard to know the exact number of irreligious people in the country.
 Gallup polls conducted in 2005 showed that around 1% of people were atheist, In 2015, however, another Gallup poll indicated that number had dipped down to 1% again.
-While not atheists, around 8% of the population said that they were "not religious".
 However, almost every leader of Pakistan has supported the blasphemy laws.